dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/tracing-overview.md

      In other words, if the app is calling to Dapr and wants to trace with an existing span (trace header), it must always propagate to Dapr (from service B to service C in this case).
 Dapr always propagates trace spans to an application.

+{{% alert title="Note" color="primary" %}}
-`Note: There are no helper methods exposed in Dapr SDKs to propagate and retrieve trace context.
-You need to use http/gRPC clients to propagate and retrieve trace headers through http headers and gRPC metadata.`
+There are no helper methods exposed in Dapr SDKs to propagate and retrieve trace context.
+You need to use HTTP/gRPC clients to propagate and retrieve trace headers through HTTP headers and gRPC metadata.
+{{% /alert %}}

 3. Request is from external endpoint (`For example from a gateway service to a Dapr enabled service A`)